jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And crucially, holding onto this power of us isn't actually their fault.
 We'll see later in this book, the massive management of today's world is a holdover from the Industrial Age.
 Humanity simply hasn't evolved a new work culture yet.

 Waiting to evolve is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
-But, we're watching CNN, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.
+But, we're watching CNN, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while an unknown disease searches the globe for human hosts.

 Being so powerless is bullshit, to say the least.